bad-the-wh/rails-technical-test/README.md

+# Full stack technical test

-# PokéCoin
+## PokéCoin
 The goal of this test is to create an exchange platform to trade pokémon as NFTs.

 ## Requirement
+- Docker
 - Ruby
 - Rails framework
 - Use of sqlite
 - Use of Active Record
-- Use of Active Controller
+- Use of Action Controller

 ## Project Specifications
 You can use any gem in order to make this project.

+### Docker compose
+You must write a docker-compose file in order to us to be able to run your project

 #### HTTP Routes:
 | **VERB** | **Route**             | **Description**                         |